-Joseph L. Meadows is a counsel in the Washington, D.C. office's Litigation Group, where he focuses on complex civil litigation and arbitration.
+Joseph L. Meadows is a counsel in the Washington, D.C. office's Commercial Litigation Group, where he focuses on complex civil litigation and arbitration.
 As a litigator since 1998, Joe has tried over 15 cases before judges and juries, arbitrated commercial disputes, and argued matters in various federal and state courts.

 Joe has represented clients in a variety of matters, involving bankruptcy, construction, government contracts, import tariffs, insurance, pharmaceuticals, structured finance, taxation, and ERISA matters.
 Recent client examples are as follows: